Details of Seasonal Packhouse Positions

 The Role:

-Duties include unloading and loading fruit trailers, pre-cooling fruit, completing bin cards correctly, ensuring bins are correctly placed in the cool stores, ensuring product security is not compromised as per security procedures, unloading delivery trucks and loading dispatch trucks and other general packhouse duties when not operating a forklift.
+Duties include unloading and loading fruit trailers, pre-cooling fruit, completing bin cards correctly, ensuring bins are correctly placed in the cool stores, ensuring product security is not compromised as per security procedures, unloading delivery trucks and loading dispatch trucks.
+When not operating a forklift, you will be required to undertake other general packhouse duties.

 Payment & Hours

-Payment is by hourly rate and if you work until the end of the cherry packing season, you will be paid an End of Season Bonus.
+Payment is by hourly rate and if you work in the role until the end of the cherry packing season, you will be paid an End of Season Bonus.

 We guarantee a minimum of 32 hours work per week.